-docsGetting started
+DocsGetting started

-In this guide, you’ll learn how to:
+You will learn how to:

-• Install all required prerequisites
+• Install all required prerequisites.

-• Create and configure the necessary API keys
+• Create and configure the necessary API keys.

-• Run your PromptQL project in a local environment
+• Run your PromptQL project in a local environment.

 Setup